simon-brooke/dog-and-duck/README.md

 Let us proceed.

 **The Old Dog and Duck** is intended to be a set of libraries to enable people to build stuff which interacts with ActivityPub.
 It isn't intended to be a replacement for, or clone of, Mastodon.
-I do think I might implement my own ActivityPub server on top of The Old Dog and Duck, that specifically might allow for user-pluggable feed-sorting algorithms and with my own user interface/user experience take, but that project is not this project.
+I do think I might implement my own ActivityPub server on top of The Old Dog and Duck, that specifically might allow for user-pluggable feed-sorting algorithms and with my own user interface/user experience take, but that project is not (yet, at any rate) this project.

+## Status

+This is a long way pre-alpha.
+Everything will change.
+Feel free to play, but do so at your own risk.
+Contributions welcome.

 ## Architecture